ketch-com/ketch-forwarder/api/dsr/v1/README.md

 Here, the document is returned directly in the response/event using base64-encoded data.
 The `Content-Type` header is required so Ketch knows the [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) of data received.
 The only supported content type is `application/json`.

+#### JSON Data

+JSON document data is combined across all callback requests for a given DSR request using merge patches as defined in [RFC7396](https://www.rfc-editor.org/rfc/rfc7396).
 The total response data across all callbacks is limited to 1MB.

 #### Fields